-For detailed information on configuring external entity resolution for WebLogic Server, see "External Entity Configuration Tasks" on page 9-5.
+For detailed information on configuring external entity resolution for WebLogic Server, see Section 9.3, "External Entity Configuration Tasks."

-Using SAX InputSources
+6.5 Using SAX InputSources

 When you use the SAX API to parse an XML document, you first create an InputSource object from the XML document and then pass the InputSource object to the parse() method.
 You can create the InputSource object from either a java.io.InputStream or java.io.Reader object based on your XML data.